rajhasani/OverTheWire_Leviathan/04_leviathan4.md

 +++ exited (status 0) +++
 ```

 So after it prompts us for a password, it runs another string comparison using `strcmp()`, which looks very similar to the solution for leviathan2.
-The `/n` is regex for a new line, so this effectively can be stripped:
+The `\n` is regex for a new line, so this effectively can be stripped:

 **`leviathan3@gibson:~$ ./level3`**
 *`Enter the password> snlprintf`*